 Now on to the next step.

-Divide a sheet of paper or a piece of cardboard paper or a table that’s right in front of you into 4 quadrants, each separately labeled as FEEL, SAY, THINK, DO.
+Step 2: Divide a sheet of paper or a piece of cardboard paper or a table that’s right in front of you into 4 quadrants, each separately labelled as FEEL, SAY, THINK, DO.

-SAY: What did the user say?
+- SAY: What did the user say?
 Was it an experience that they spoke about?
 Jot that down like a quote by the user.
-Make them the hero/shero!
+Make them the hero!

-DO: This is when that recorded user interview video comes in handy.
-Observe all the actions of the users and make note of even times when they hesitated to perform an action.
+- DO: This is when that recorded user interview video comes in handy.
+Observe all the actions of the users and make note of even times when they hesitated to act.

 After separating all the points according to the 4 quadrants, it's now time to start thinking through and building relations.
 We can go about doing this in different ways.

 - We can start grouping post-its based on what the user would “want” and what the user “needs”.

 - Or we can put on those storytelling hats and find connections between what the users thought or felt but performed.

 - Or we could group points that talk about the same thing and draw a circle around them.